 }

-The “alg” value defines the algorithm used in the signature of the token.
+The “alg” value defines the algorithm used in the signature of the SPC Token.
 For Service Provider Code Tokens, the algorithm shall be “ES256”.

 The “typ” is set to standard “JWT” value.

-The “x5u” value defines the URL of the STI-PA certificate that contains the public key corresponding to the private key that was used to sign the token.
+The “x5u” value defines the URL of the STI-PA certificate that contains the public key corresponding to the private key that was used to sign the SPC Token.

 JWT Payload